turn281/NI_ADC_GUI/README.md

     | read samples | Number of data to be read at one time. |
     | max queue size | Size of the measurement thread queue. (default values are fine in most cases) |

-    * Press "update setting" button after modify measurement settings.
+    * Press "START MEASUREMENT" button after modify measurement settings.

-3. Run measurements.
-    * Press "start" button to start measurement.